theguyonthesky/Web-Login-Bruteforce/README.md

 `brute_force_login.py`: Main Python script that performs the brute-force attack.

 `rockyou.txt`: A wordlist file containing millions of commonly used passwords (You can use any .txt wordlist).

+# How to Run
+1. Clone or download this repository
+2. Install the libraries: pip install requests (sys doesn't need to be installed, it's part of Python's standard library)
+3. Place your wordlist file in the same directory as the script, or update the file path in the code.
+4. Run the script using one of the following methods:
+   - Terminal (macOS/Linux): 'python3 brute_force_login.py'
+   - Windows (or IDEs like VS Code, PyCharm): 'python brute_force_login.py' or use the Run button

+# Disclaimer
+This project is created for research, ethical hacking, and educational purposes only.
+Unauthorized access to computer systems is illegal.
+Always ensure you have explicit permission before testing any systems.
+The developer is not responsible for any misuse of this code.

+# Contribution and Feedback
+Contributions, feedback, and issues can be submitted via the GitHub repository.
+Ensure that your interactions adhere to the GitHub Community Guidelines to maintain a respectful and collaborative environment.

+# License
+This project is licensed under the MIT License.
+Feel free to use or modify it for personal use or learning.
+<br>**Stay safe and have fun! 😊**